 Together with full and free right and liberty to and for the said lessee and his transferees proprietors for the time being of the land hereby leased or any part thereof and his her and their tenants servants agents workmen and visitors to go pass and repass at all times hereafter during the continuance of this lease and for all purposes and either with or without animals or vehicles into and out of and from the said land and any part thereof through over and along the road or way or several roads or ways delineated and indicated by a symbol on the said map.

 [Ninth Schedule amended by No. 81 of 1996 s.
-1487.]
+148 7.]

-Schedule 9A
+Tenth Schedule — Short and long forms of certain easements

-Short and long forms of certain easements
+[s.
+65(3)]

-[Section 65(3)]
+[Heading inserted by No. 19 of 2010 s.
+38(9).]